I only understand a problem when I find a way to teach it.

 I have developed and led core methods courses at the Harvard School of Public Health and Harvard Medical School.
 I currently teach clinical epidemiology at the Harvard-MIT Division of Health Sciences and Technology.
 Also, HarvardX offers my free online course Causal Diagrams: Draw Your assumptions Before Your Conclusions.

-If you want to come to study at Harvard or to take a course outside Harvard, my colIeagues and I offer the following:
+If you want to come to study at Harvard, or to take a course outside Harvard, my colIeagues and I offer the following:

 As far as I remember, I’ve always wanted to be a teacher.